In this tutorial, we will create an automation for the following process:

 The data is copied from the Data sheet to the Processed sheet in the Suppliers workbook.

-4. Click plus_icon inside the Excel File Card just below the Copy Paste Range activity, and then, in the search box at the top of the screen, locate and select Filter.
+- Click inside the Excel File Card just below the Copy Paste Range activity, and then, in the search box at the top of the screen, locate and select Filter.
+A Filter activity is added to the Designer panel. inside the Excel File Card just below the Copy Paste Range activity, and then, in the search box at the top of the screen, locate and select Filter.
 A Filter activity is added to the Designer panel.

 Click Add to add a second value.